Fernando Di Leo: Biography

 Fernando Di Leo was born on 11 January 1932 in San Ferdinando di Puglia.
 After briefly working in a Rome film school Centro Sperimentale di Cinematografia, Di Leo made his debut as a director as part of the omnibus comedy Gli eroi di ieri, oggi, domani with his episode titled Un posto in paradiso.
 Following this Di Leo wrote several scripts for Westerns, often uncredited.
 This included work on A Fistful of Dollars and For a Few Dollars More.
 Some of his Westerns had uncredited literary sources, such as Days of Vengeance which as loosely based on Alexandre Dumas' The Count of Monte Cristo.

 Di Leo was a fan of film noir and wanted to make an Italian version of these films.
 Among his first efforts was the script for Mino Guerrini's Date for a Murder based on Franco Enna's novel Tempo di massacro written in 1955.
 In Di Leo's version, the setting is moved to a contemporary Rome and has elements of contemporary spy films.
 Di Leo worked with Guerrini again on the film Gangsters '70 which did not do well in the box office.
-Di Leo began directing more of his own films at the time including the war film Red Roses for the Fuhrer and a few erotic films: A Woman on Fire, A Wrong Way to Love and Seduction.
+Di Leo began directing more of his own films at the time including the war film Code Name: Red Roses and a few erotic films: A Woman on Fire, A Wrong Way to Love and Seduction.
 From 1969 to 1976, di Leo was able to produce many of his own works with his production company Duania cineproduzioni 70.
 He followed this with a return to noir with Naked Violence, a film adapting a novel by Giorgio Scerbanenco, a writer who Di Leo would adapt for several future film productions.